-Laura MacCorkle, Crosswalk.com's Senior Entertainment Editor, loves God, her family and and her friends.
+Laura MacCorkle is formerly Crosswalk.com's Senior Entertainment Editor.
+She loves God, her family and and her friends.
 Singleness has taught her patience, deepened her walk with the Lord and afforded her countless (who's counting anyway?) opportunities to whip up an amazing three-course meal for one.
-Visit her personal blog here.

 Shawn McEvoy is Crosswalk.com's Managing Editor.
 He holds an M.A. in Writing from Virginia Commonwealth University.
 He runs several fantasy sports leagues, and enjoys pop culture and the discussion thereof.
 He is married with two young children.